LaudateCorpus1/Honeywell5800/README.txt

 By design, the alarm panel ignores all unknown serial numbers as well as loops that are not programmed.
 There is one exception: the panel assumes loop 4 as tamper for some device types.

-In terms of the status byte,
+The status byte bitmap is as follows:

 Loop 1 - 0x80
 Loop 2 - 0x20